svikramjeet/guide/security-serious-business/README.md

     <b><a href="#top">↥ back to top</a></b>
 </div>

 ### User input validating

-This part alone could take tons of text, but we should cover here basics only, so just a mention: malicious user input may cause any of problems mentioned above, as well as many more, that's why it's important to sanitize it. **Don't reinvent the wheel**, use existing mechanisms for avoiding XSS and similar.
-Remember, simple `addslashes()` will not work.
+This part alone could take tons of text, but we should cover here basics only, so just a mention: malicious user input may cause any of problems mentioned above, as well as many more, that's why it's important to sanitize it.

+Function arguments should be validated and invalid arguments should be handled by using default values (if possible) or throwing `\InvalidArgumentException()` with proper message.

+**NOTE**:

+ * **data coming directly from user should always be validated**.
+This applies to every piece of data from user side, including form data, URL/request parameters and everything else.
+Seriously, everything.
+Even if you save and/or use client's `User-Agent` header, validate it first.
+ * if you write internal function, which may be used by anyone else (or even you a couple of weeks later, when you may not remember everything perfectly), it should also contain input checking routines
+ * **client-side data validation is worth nothing** in terms of security.
+Always assume the user is a highly skilled hacker and tampers all requests

+**Don't reinvent the wheel**, use existing mechanisms for avoiding XSS and similar.
+Remember, simple `addslashes()` **will not work**.

 And **always parametrize queries.
 Always.**

 <div align="right">
     <b><a href="#top">↥ back to top</a></b>
 </div>

 ### `Exec()`